 Now as we pack up our backpacks and make a plan for our next chapter of travel through Russia, we’ve both been reflecting on our time here with fond memories.

-During our 30 days in Mongolia, we learned so much about the country, the culture and the customs.
+During our 30 days of traveling in Mongolia, we learned so much about the country, the culture and the customs.
 We were lucky to witness the biggest festival of all, the Naadam Festival and to hear traditional throat singing and see tribal dancing.

 We helped build a ger from the ground up and were invited into gers of families who have never seen foreigners before, while being showered with gifts, food and hospitality.